 - How to care for, “feed” and make your milk kefir;

-- how to consume your highly probiotic kefir, and;
+- how to consume your highly probiotic drink, and;

-- the health benefits of kefir, especially when it comes to gut health.
+- the health benefits you’ll enjoy, especially when it comes to gut health.

 - We also bring you a cultured butter recipe using milk kefir from Sharon Flynn, author of ‘Ferment For Good.
 Ancient Foods For The Modern Gut’ (Hardie Grant 2021).